 The cabinet has a bunch of pigeon / cubby holes inside with labels alongside that are legal terms.
 Including words like Summons, Probation and even Execution.
 Plus the name of a local newspaper that hasn’t been published since 1893.
 So the puppy is old!
 I cleaned it up, removed broken moulding and glued / re-applied it, and otherwise gave it the once-over.
 The doors and carcase are walnut, with dadoed shelves and pigeon hole cubbies.
 Decided to follow Dennis’ advise and hang it left of the window, near my workbench, to store hand tools.

 Here it is from further back.
 I love it!
-Oh, and the purchase price of the cabinet at auction? $20.
+A good $20 investment for sure.

 -- Don't anthropomorphize your handplanes.
 They hate it when you do that. -- OldTools Archive --